SwordKnight6216/dataprofile/sample_reports/titanic/report_titanic.md

-This following report is created by Gordon Chen on Friday, Apr 10, 2020
+This following report is created by Gordon Chen on Sunday, Sep 20, 2020